sprout-uci/APEX/README.md

 1) In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything in openmsp430/simulation.
 2) Now, navigate "Sources" window in Vivado.
 In "Simulation Sources" tab, set "tb_openMSP430_fpga.v" as top module
-3) Assuming we want to run simulation  of PoX from the code in folder XX, open a linux terminal, go inside the scripts folder and run "make XX", i.e., "make simple_app" for "simple_app" testcase.
+3) Assuming we want to run simulation of PoX from the code in folder XX, open a linux terminal, go inside the scripts folder (./scripts) and run "make XX", i.e., "make simple_app" for "simple_app" testcase.
-4) Go back to VIVADO window and in the "Flow Navigator" tab (in the left), click "Run Simulation", then "Run Behavioral Simulation".
+4) Go back to Vivado window and in the "Flow Navigator" tab (on the left-most of Vivado), click "Run Simulation", then "Run Behavioral Simulation".
 5) Add how much time you want to run (See each testcase below) and do "Shift+F2" to run.
 6) In the green wave window you will see values for several signals.
 The imporant ones are "p3_dout[7:0]", "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of VAPE's exec flag, described in the paper. p3_dout[7:0] will store the token generated as a proof of execution.

-For all testcases, in Vivado simulation, the final value of pc[0:15] should correspond to instructions in "success" function (i.e., the program should halt in such function).
+For all testcases, in Vivado simulation, the final value of pc[0:15] should correspond to instruction address inside "success" function (i.e., the program should halt inside "success" function).
-To determine instruction range of "success" function (values of ER_min and ER_max, per VAPE's paper), one can look into scripts/tmp-build/XX/vrased.lst and search for "success"
+To determine instruction addresses of "success" function as well as those of ER function (values of ER_min and ER_max, per VAPE's paper), one can look into scripts/tmp-build/XX/vrased.lst and search for "success" or "dummy_function", respectively.

-Description of each testcase:
+### Description of each testcase:

-- simple_app: corresponds to a toy proof of execution, i.e., (1) execute "dummy_function", (2) compute proof of execution token via attestation, (3) output the token (in this case, write it to P3OUT (p3_dout[7:0] in vivado simulation window).
+- simple_app: corresponds to a toy proof of execution, i.e., (1) execute "dummy_function", (2) compute proof of execution token via attestation, (3) output the token (in this case, write it to P3OUT -- p3_dout[7:0] in vivado simulation window).
-At the end of simple_app's simulation, P3OUT (over time) should store the correct authenticated token value: "B29641FABECD66607521F0CAEA21590C6AEB0F79DE4D0A435251B94B6D6F636B".
+At the end of simple_app's simulation, P3OUT (over time) should store the correct authenticated token value: "3622822327FC4E8FE649D44CB964E98C50050446364925B10D533BE831706064".
 This corresponds to a token computed over attested memory with exec=1 (valid proof of execution).
 See utils/get_token_simple_app.py for how this token is generated.
-In this testcase, you need to run the simulation for 800ms (in simulation time, not real-time) to generate the authenticated token value on P3OUT.
+In this testcase, you need to run the simulation for 753ms (in simulation time, not real time) to generate the authenticated token value on P3OUT.

-NOTE: running 800ms of simulation may take several minutes.
+NOTE: running 753ms of simulation may take up to an hour.
 Zooming out the the waves windows can help in speeding up the process.

-- violation_forge_ER: corresponds to a testcase where code in region ER is overwritten after it executed. less than 1ms to complete simulation.
+- violation_forge_ER: corresponds to a testcase where code in region ER is overwritten after it executed.
+It should take less than 1ms to complete this simulation.

-- violation_forge_OR: corresponds to a testcase where result in OR region is overwritten after ER executed. less than 1ms to complete simulation.
+- violation_forge_OR: corresponds to a testcase where result in OR region is overwritten after ER executed.
+It should take less than 1ms to complete this simulation.

-- violation_forge_META: correspond to a testcase where METADATA value is overwritten after ER executed. less than 1ms to complete simulation.
+- violation_forge_META: correspond to a testcase where METADATA value is overwritten after ER executed.
+It should take less than 1ms to complete this simulation.

-NOTE: In the violation cases authetication token result (in p3_dout[7:0]) should *NOT* be set to "B29641FABECD66607521F0CAEA21590C6AEB0F79DE4D0A435251B94B6D6F636B".
+NOTE: In the violation cases authetication token result (in p3_dout[7:0]) should *NOT* be set to the correct value.
 Since there was a (malicious) violation, the prover should not be able to produce the correct authenticated token (proof of execution).
-By checking the value of "exec" in the simulation window one can check that exec value switches from 1 to 0 at the time of the violation.
+By checking the value of "exec" in the simulation window, one can see that exec value switches from 1 to 0 at the time of the violation.

 ## Running VAPE via Command Line Simulation